 How to Make Crab Legs Part of a Meal

 Now that you know a few ways to reheat your tasty crab legs, it’s time to decide what to serve them with.
-If you’re looking for a family-friendly meal that the kids will enjoy, try pairing your crab legs with a side of French fries and coleslaw.
+If you’re looking for a family-friendly meal that the kids will enjoy, try pairing your crab legs with French fries and coleslaw.
 You can also swap out the fries for corn on the cob and a baked potato.

 But if you’re in the mood to get messy and eat crab legs the way they’re served at some restaurants, then all you need to do is grab a bib, a plastic tablecloth, and a whole lot of melted butter for dipping.
 Oh, and of course, dig in and enjoy!